CBD Oil for Dogs

 Research has shown that many dogs prefer classical music.
 Harp music, often used in hospice situations, can be a natural sedative.

-You might also try a "ZenCrate" for time-outs, and as a general escape pod for your furry friend.
+You might also try a "ZenCrate" for time-outs and as a general escape pod for your furry friend.
 The ZenCrate was designed to help dogs with a variety of anxiety factors.
 It’s similar to a standard crate but it provides vibration isolation, noise cancellation (through sound insulation), reduced light, as well as comfort and security.
 A motion-activated sensor turns on a gentle fan when your dog enters, which helps block noise and provides a steady stream of fresh air.
 You can pre-program the crate with music.
 It comes with a removable door, so your dog can self-comfort and enter at any time.

 Calming coats and t-shirts apply mild, constant pressure to a dog’s torso, surrounding a dog much like a swaddling cloth on a baby.
 It’s recommended for dogs with any type of anxiety induced by travel, separation, noise, or stranger anxiety.
 These are available from most pet supply stores.

-**Please note: CBD UK do not recommend purchasing any CBD products unless recommended or prescribed by a qualified VMD Approved Veterinary Surgeon.
+**Please note: CBD UK does not recommend purchasing any CBD products unless recommended or prescribed by a qualified VMD Approved Veterinary Surgeon.
 We understand customers do give their animals CBD to try and help them with all kinds of problems and we often get asked about giving pets CBD.
 We are not and do not pretend to be Vets and we are not qualified to offer advice on giving animals CBD.